 Vessels equipped for this activity, namely the “hopper dredge,” are extremely powerful machines.
-In addition to their capacity to transport massive quantities of sand, they have the capacity to cause harm to their operators, and other individuals who are situated in waterways near the vessel.
-The Army Corps of Engineer’s list of hazards related to the hopper dredge is significant, describing how smaller boats could be capsized by the dredge’s wake, and how the water pressure the dredge emits could force a person underwater, causing serious injury or death.
+In addition to their capacity to transport massive quantities of sand, they can cause harm to their operators, and other individuals who are situated in waterways near the vessel.
+The Army Corps of Engineer’s list of hazards related to the hopper dredge is significant, describing how the dredge’s wake could capsize smaller boats, and how the water pressure the dredge emits could force a person underwater, causing severe injury or death.

 U.S. Department of the Interior – Bureau of Reclamation Requirements For Watercraft & Dredging Safety